 Throughout our time in Crete, our toddler was comfortable and even napped during these bumpy rides.

-The extendable shade was perfect for keeping him shaded under the scorching Mediterranean sun.
+The extendable shade on the Quid was perfect for keeping him shaded under the scorching Mediterranean sun.
 We were able to easily extend or retract it on the move, as needed.
 We also liked the peek-a-boo flap that allowed us check in on our little traveler while the sunshade was extended.

 When eating at restaurants, this easy to fold stroller allowed us to stow it away rather than leaving a stroller outside and possibly losing it.